How can I promote logic education?

 Ask your local high schools to teach logic

-A professor at Stanford University has published a free logic course for high schools.
+The Stanford Logic Group has published a free logic course for high schools.
 It is available online, but it is designed and intended to be taught by an instructor.
-Teachers can prepare to teach logic effectively by attending a 5-day workshop at Stanford, or a traning provided by our institute, which are available on demand at any location or online.
-Please share this article on Logic in Secondary Education with your local education leaders, and contact us about teacher development for teaching logic.
+Teachers can prepare to teach logic effectively by attending a 5-day workshop at Stanford, or traning provided by our institute, which is available on demand at any location or online.
+Please share this article on Logic in Secondary Education with your local education leaders, and contact us about teacher development for logic.

 Host or help plan a high school summer camp

-The Institute hosts the Logic Rules summer camp for high school students in the Seattle area, and we partner with other organizations to host camps in other areas.
-We provide the curriculum and instructors, and the partner organizations provide the students and the venue.
-We invite teachers at local schools in each area to serve as paid assistant co-instructors, to prepare them to teach logic at their own schools.
-Contact us to help start a logic camp in your area.
+The Institute partners with other organizations to host the Logic Rules summer camps.
+We provide the curriculum, instructors and program activities, and partner organizations provide the students and the location.
+We also invite local teachers to serve as paid assistant co-instructors.
+This helps prepare them to teach logic at their own schools.
+Contact us to start a logic camp in your area.

 Help organize after-school programs

 After-school programs introduce the principles of validity, deduction, and logical consequence with age-appropriate instruction for 5th through 8th grades.
 These skills apply to learning and reasoning in every subject and prepare young students for further study in logic.